 White Pine Weevil

-White pine weevil or spruce leader weevil (Pissodes strobi) is a weevil in the family Curculionidae (weevils or snout beetles) in the order Coleoptera.
-Adult weevils are brown with white spots; they occur in spruce and pine ecosystems throughout Canada.
+White pine weevil or spruce leader weevil is a weevil in the family Curculionidae (weevils or snout beetles) in the order Coleoptera.
+This weevil damages the tree leader (what's grown in the last two years).

 White pine weevil attacks several commercially important conifer hosts.
 The most important hosts in British Columbia are sitka spruce, Engelmann spruce and white spruce.
 Other hosts in North America include eastern white pine (Pinus strobus), Jack pine, and Norway spruce (Picea abies).

 Adult weevils make short flights early in the spring to disperse after overwintering.

 Adults females lay their eggs at the tip of the previous year’s leader in spring.
 The eggs are laid inside the female's feeding hole and then packed in place with fecal matter.
 The larvae hatch and feed downwards along the leader.
 The feeding kills the leader and it curls into a characteristic “shepherd’s crook” form.